ShadowCodersOfMordor/The-Fellowship-of-the-Code-2026/artifacts/artifact-5/artifact-5-integration-extension.md

 The system intentionally does not implement automatic prioritisation, notifications, escalation rules, advanced filtering, persistent storage, or real-time multi-user communication.
 Priority is assigned manually by the sender, and timestamps are generated locally in the browser.

----

-## AI Assistance

-AI assistance was used to:

-- Generate implementation ideas for the Priority Assessment capability.
-- Refine the integrated system flow.
-- Review and improve the HTML, CSS, and JavaScript implementation.
-- Identify Moment.js as a simple external library for meaningful timestamps.
-- Support the creation of documentation and reflection text.
-- Validate consistency between the system flow, wireframe, and implementation.

-All final design decisions and implementation choices were reviewed and adapted manually.

----

-## Lessons Learned

-This chapter demonstrated how new functionality can be integrated into an existing system without changing its core purpose.

-The introduction of Priority Assessment showed that even a relatively small capability can influence multiple aspects of a software system, including user interaction, interface design, state management, and documentation.

-The use of Moment.js showed how an external library can extend the meaning of a system without adding unnecessary complexity.
-The system now touches something outside its own handwritten code while still remaining understandable and lightweight.

-Another important lesson was the need for consistency between system flow, wireframe, and implementation.
-Each artifact should represent the same behaviour to ensure a coherent system design.

-Overall, the extension improved the usefulness of the Fellowship Companion while preserving its original goal of supporting shared communication and information alignment.